VOLUNTEER IN MEXICO

 Intro to Mexico

-During down-time from GVI volunteer programs in Mexico, volunteers can travel in the local area to a number of beautiful area locations.
-In your time off you could do daytrips such as visiting Tulum or Coba Mayan ruins, do some cenote diving or explore the city of Playa del Carmen.
-Before and after your program you could go to Merida, Chichen Itza, Chiapas or Central America – the possibilities are endless!
+During your downtime from the program, you could travel to a number of beautiful locations in and around the area.
+In your time off you could do day trips such as visiting Tulum or Coba Mayan ruins, do some cenote diving or explore nearby cities in the area.
+Before and after your program you could go to Merida, Chichen Itza, Chiapas or Central America – the possibilities are endless.

-Volunteer work in Mexico is a great way to make a difference and to see a beautiful area.
-Whatever your interests for both your volunteering project and free-time adventures, Mexico can provide.
-The beauty of the jungle, water, and the warmth of the weather, along with the hospitality of the community will make for an unforgettable experience.
+Volunteer work in Mexico is a great way to make a difference and to see a what can only be considered a majestic and culturally rich area.
+The beauty of the jungle, water, and the warmth of the weather, along with the hospitality of the community, will make for an unforgettable experience.

 OUR VIDEOS & TESTIMONIALS